cheton/webappengine/README.md

 ```

 ### Using a generator to kickstart your project
-A Yeoman generator for WebAppEngine is available at [https://github.com/cheton/generator-webappengine](https://github.com/cheton/generator-webappengine).
+A Yeoman generator for developing WebAppEngine app is available at [https://github.com/cheton/generator-webappengine](https://github.com/cheton/generator-webappengine).
 You can use the generator to kickstart your project.
 It includes Gulp, Browserify, Babelify, Stylus, and React.

 Follow the steps to run the generator:
 ```bash